Charitable Donation Scheme

 - organisations that promote human rights as detailed under Section 209 Taxes Consolidation Act 1997.

-To operate the Charitable Donation Scheme (CDS) you should complete a CDS Tax Registration Form.
+An automatically approved body wishing to operate the Charitable Donation Scheme (CDS) should complete a CDS Tax Registration Form.
 This form should be submitted to the Charities and Sports Exemptions Unit through MyEnquiries on ROS.

 You do not need to complete a CDS Tax Registration form if you are a school with: